Calamitous/grep-fu/README.md

 Ignoring More Stuff
 ---------------------

-When preforming an untargeted search, Grep-fu determines which directories to skip by using the PRUNE_PATHS constant.
+When performing an untargeted search, Grep-fu determines which directories to skip by using the PRUNE_PATHS constant.
 If you have a directory you'd like to skip searching by default, simply add its path (relative to the Rails root) to PRUNE_PATHS.

 For example, if you have an unusually large set of migrations, you might want to step over them by default.
 Change the line

-    PRUNE_PATHS = ['/.svn', '/.git', '/vendor', '/log']
+    PRUNE_PATHS = ['/.svn', '/.git', '/vendor', '/log', '/public', '/tmp', '/coverage']

 to

-    PRUNE_PATHS = ['/.svn', '/.git', '/vendor', '/log', '/db/migrations']
+    PRUNE_PATHS = ['/.svn', '/.git', '/vendor', '/log', '/public', '/tmp', '/coverage', '/db/migrations']

 And migrations will no longer be searched.
 Note that targeted searches and specified directories always override the PRUNE_PATHS option.

 Technical mumbo-jumbo
 ---------------------

 Grep-Fu speeds up the searching process by only searching the files you care about.
-It does this by constructing a find for grepping which "prunes" the following search directories
+It does this by constructing a "find" command which is piped into grep.
+Find "prunes" the following search directories:

  * public
  * logs